leogiraldimg/building-applications-with-react-and-redux/NOTES.md

 // The empty array as a second argument to effect means the effect will run once when the component mounts.
 ```

+### Call CourseForm on ManageCoursePage

+- Avoid using Redux for all state.
+Use plain React state for data only few components use. (such as form state).
+- To choose Redux vs. local state, ask: "Who cares about this data?".
+If only a few closely related components use the data, prefer plain React state.